US agency cancels Trump policy on conservation purchases - WTMJ

 Notable among the critics of the order was Republican Sen. Steve Daines of Montana, a Trump loyalist who helped barter a bipartisan agreement that authorized the conservation fund purchases under the Great American Outdoors Act.
 The measure was signed into law by then-President Donald Trump in August, and Republicans were able to point to it to blunt Democratic attacks against Daines and other lawmakers over their record on environmental issues during the 2020 election.

-Bernhardt issued his order restricting how the money gets used less than a week after the election, drawing criticism from Daines, Democratic Sens.
+Bernhardt issued his order restricting how the money gets used less than a week after the election, drawing criticism from Daines, Republican Gov. Chris Sununu of New Hampshire, Democratic Sens.
 Jon Tester of Montana and Joe Manchin of West Virginia and others for undermining the conservation program.

 They accused the Trump administration of using Bernhardt’s order to circumvent the intent of Congress and squandering the bipartisan goodwill created by passing last year’s law.